Skip to main content

 Polynomial bounds for surfaces in cusped 3-manifolds, with J. Purcell, preprint, ArXiv

-Standard position for surfaces in link complements in arbitrary 3-manifolds, with J. Purcell, preprint, pending revisions in Algebraic and Geometric Topology, ArXiv
+Standard position for surfaces in link complements in arbitrary 3-manifolds, with J. Purcell, preprint, to appear in Algebraic and Geometric Topology, ArXiv

 NP-hard problems naturally arising in knot theory, with D. Koenig, Transactions of American Mathematical Society Ser.
 B 8 (2021), 420-441, ArXiv